tophefo/IpCamera/README.md

 <https://github.com/ccrisan/motioneyeos/wiki>

-**snapshot.mjpeg and autofps.mjpeg a special kind of MJPEG Stream**
+**snapshots.mjpeg and autofps.mjpeg a special kind of MJPEG Stream**

 These features allow you to request a mjpeg stream created by the binding with low CPU usage from the cameras snapshots.
 Snapshots are usually high resolution and look great, however they are limited to a max of 1 FPS.